CS5008Fall2025/city-finder-tracy-u/Report.md

    * How many possible paths are there if you have 10 stops?
      * 3628800 (10!)
 6. What type of growth is this problem?
-   * Factorial growht
+   * Factorial growth
 7. Take some time to research TSP problems.
 It falls under a certain classification of problems?
 What is it?
    The TSP problem is a computational optimization problem, and it is classified as NP-complete.
    This means that it is both NP and NP-hard. [^1] [^2] An NP-Hard problem "NP-hard if, for every problem L which can be solved in non-deterministic polynomial-time, there is a polynomial-time reduction from L to H." [^3] An NP problem is a problem "...for which any given yes-solution can be verified as a solution in polynomial time by a deterministic Turing machine (or solvable by a non-deterministic Turing machine in polynomial time)." [^3] NP-Complete is a "[c]lass of decision problems which contains the hardest problems in NP.
 Each NP-complete problem has to be in NP." [^3]

 8. Provide some examples of fields / problems that use TSP.
-   Some examples of fields that use TSP are
+   Some examples of fields that use TSP are logistics, shipping, telecommunications, etc.